Los Angeles Almanac Logo

 California

 In 2014, the Public Policy Institute of California, estimated that the unauthorized immigrant population in California was mostly Latin American (78 percent), with a declining majority being from Mexico (52 percent).
-Further, about a tenth of the state's workforce were unauthorized immigrants and 12.3 percent of California's K-12 school children had at least one unauthorized immigrant parent.
+About a tenth of the state's workforce were unauthorized immigrants and 12.3 percent of California's K-12 school children had at least one unauthorized immigrant parent.

 Los Angeles County